-Here’s a typical IP indemnity, based on the one in The Tech Contracts Handbook: “Vendor shall defend, indemnify, and hold harmless Licensee against any third party claim, suit, or proceeding arising out of, related to, or alleging infringement of any patent, copyright, trade secret, or other intellectual property right by the Software.”
-A copyleft suit against our licensee/distributor would claim infringement of copyright, so that indemnity would protect the licensee.
+Here’s a typical IP indemnity, based on the one in The Tech Contracts Handbook: “Vendor shall defend, indemnify, and hold harmless Licensee against any third party claim, suit, or proceeding arising out of, related to, or alleging infringement of any patent, copyright, trade secret, or other intellectual property right resulting from Licensee’s exercise of its rights to the Software granted in this Agreement.”
+A copyleft suit against our licensee/distributor would claim infringement of copyright, so that indemnity should protect the licensee.
 (BTW, much more text goes into an indemnity clause.
 See the sample language in the Clauses library under II.J: Indemnity — and see The Tech Contracts Handbook, Chapter II.J.)

 Open Source (Copyleft) Indemnity

-The licensee could address copyleft contract claims — could require that the vendor defend them — through an “open source indemnity.”
-In other words, it could draft a copyleft-specific indemnity: “Vendor shall defend, indemnify, and hold harmless Licensee against any third party claim, suit, or proceeding arising out of, related to, or alleging a restriction on Licensee’s right to distribute the Licensed Program, or any modification thereof: (a) for a fee, (b) with or without source code or source code rights, or (c) with such restrictions as Licensee sees fit to place on its customers’ modification or distribution rights.”
+The following is an open source indemnity — a clause specific to copyleft claims: “Vendor shall defend, indemnify, and hold harmless Licensee against any third party claim, suit, or proceeding arising out of, related to, or alleging a restriction on Licensee’s right to distribute the Licensed Program, or any modification thereof: (a) for a fee, (b) with or without source code or source code rights, or (c) with such restrictions as Licensee sees fit to place on its customers’ modification or distribution rights.”

 Limits of Open Source Indemnities

 Keep in mind that indemnities like the ones above usually only address litigation and the damages claimed by the plaintiff: settlements and judgments.
 What if the vendor defends the case, loses, and pays the plaintiff’s damages?
 The vendor is then off the hook: it’s complied with the indemnity.
 But the licensee could still have a big problem.
-It might have to distribute its own software product under the open source model.
+It might have to stop distributing its own software product (unless it’s willing to use the open source model).
 The indemnity, in other words, doesn’t fully solve the licensee’s copyleft problem.